 • Beta-Carolphyllene: This terpene has a scent often described as sweet, woody, spicy and peppery.
 Beta-caryophyllene has been known to take away pain and is used medicinally as an anti-inflammatory remedy.

 • Eucalyptol: This is the third dominant terpene found in the strains of cannabis.
-Eucalyptol is also a spicy terpene with earthy and minty flavor that makes them perfect for cooking, mount wash, cough drops, baby powder, and suppressants. it can be used to increase circulation and relieve pain as well.
-It’s is mostly found in Silver Haze.
+Eucalyptol is also a spicy terpene with earthy and minty flavor that makes them perfect for cooking, mouth wash, cough drops, and baby powder.
+It can be used to increase circulation and relieve pain as well.
+It’s mostly found in Silver Haze.

-• Alpha Bisabolol: This is a natural deodorant with wound healing abilities. coveted for its pleasant and mildly sweet floral scent which is mostly associated with German chamomile and even some perfumes.
-This terpene soothes inflammation, heal wounds, and fights bacteria.
+• Alpha Bisabolol: This is a natural deodorant with wound healing abilities.
+Coveted for its pleasant and mildly sweet floral scent which is mostly associated with German chamomile and even some perfumes.
+This terpene soothes inflammation, heals wounds, and fights bacteria.
 It can be found in strains like Master Kush, Pink Kush, and Rockstar.

 Terpenes are legal for use; in fact, the FDA has approved the use of terpenes by medical and recreational cannabis users.
 Terpenes are produced by almost all plants; this implies that if they are illegal, lemons, perfumes, bouquets, and so many items used on a daily basis also become illegal.
 The fact that terpenes are widely accepted and legal is still of tremendous importance to their success.
 Whether you add them to your bath, use as flavors, and consume to cure a medical condition, terpenes offer so many benefits.